etkecc/ansible-ssh/README.md

 ## What?

-ansible-ssh is a wrapper around the standard `ssh` client (usually, openssh client) that will try to read ansible inventory within the current directory first and connect to the matched server.
+ansible-ssh is a wrapper around the standard `ssh` client (usually, openssh client) that will try to read ansible.cfg and ansible hosts within the current directory first and connect to the matched server.
 If none matched - it will fallback to the standard ssh

 ## Why?